New Courses 2017-2018

 HON 200 Connections & Context (4)

 An investigation of concepts, issues, and ideas relevant to the culture and travel destination(s) that includes engagement in a service or research project that addresses the particular need(s) of that community and involves interaction with representative community members, constituencies and agencies.
 Prerequisite: Batten Honors College.
-Offered every summer and winter session.
+Offered every summer session and January Term.

 HON 205 Topics in Leadership & Literature (4) T